 Definition and organisation

 By core facility we mean an organisational unit providing expensive research equipment, resources, and services at a fee to a large group of researchers.
-A core facility can be locally administrated at KI or be part of a regional or national research infrastructure.
+A core facility can be locally administrated at KI or be a part of a regional, national or international research infrastructure.
 Researchers affiliated to KI also have access to some international research infrastructures.

 How to book a core facility service

 Academic and clinical researchers are free to contact our core facilities directly to book equipment and services.
 Contact details and information on booking routines can be found on the webpage of each core facility, respectively.

 Many of our core facilities use a booking system in iLab, but not all of them.
 To use the iLab booking system for core facilities, you need to have a digital SWAM-ID from a Swedish university, which at Karolinska Institutet equals the KI-ID.
 It is also possible to register for an account as an external user.